Makizu/discord-nemo-fix/README.md

 - Creates `~/.local/bin/nautilus` wrapper script
 - Adds `~/.local/bin` to PATH
-- Creates Discord launcher with correct PATH
+- Creates Discord and/or Vesktop launchers with correct PATH
 - Makes backups of modified files

 ## Troubleshooting

-- Make sure Discord is completely closed before testing
+- Make sure Discord/Vesktop is completely closed before testing
-- Use the "Discord (Nemo)" launcher specifically
+- Use the "Discord (Nemo)" or "Vesktop (Nemo)" launcher specifically
 - Restart your session if needed